 The BCIT Cardiology Technology Diploma is part of our comprehensive Cardiac Sciences program offerings.
-As an accredited program of the Canadian Medical Association and approved by the National Society of Cardiology Technologists, we offer a blended program, combining flexible online learning with a hands-on, skills-focused learning experience.
+As an accredited program of the Canadian Medical Association, approved by the National Society of Cardiology Technologists, we offer a blended program, combining flexible online learning with a hands-on, skills-focused learning experience.

-We train students to perform noninvasive diagnostic cardiology procedures, including electrocardiograms, ambulatory monitoring, and exercise stress testing.
-Our graduates are in demand and have numerous employment opportunities.
+We train students to perform non-invasive diagnostic cardiology procedures, including electrocardiograms, ambulatory monitoring, and exercise stress testing, as well as prepare them to understand advanced concepts in cardiac devices and electrophysiology.

 We offer flexible learning so you can have the work-life balance you need to be successful.
 See Program Details to find out more about studying cardiology technology at BCIT.

 Thinking of applying?
 See Program Entry to discover if this program is right for you.

 Our grads can start their careers as soon as they graduate.
 Graduates also have the opportunity to move on to advanced studies in Cardiac Sciences, or to complete a Bachelor in Health Sciences.
 Visit Graduating and Jobs and find out more about these opportunities.